 How long does the whole psychotherapeutic process last?

 Psychotherapy is an open-ended process.
-This means that we meet once a week for many weeks.
+This means that we will meet once a week for many weeks.
 The ending is usually discussed, agreed and planned.
 This can come about for different reasons; i.e. we have reached a natural ending in our process together, the healing and goals that have been discussed in the beginning have been met or you might feel you have gotten what you wanted in the first place or when other reasons make an ending desirable for you (e.g. change of residence or other life changes).

 How long does the whole coaching process/contract last?